jimmy-ck/paperless-asn-list/README.md

 # Paperless ASN List Exporter

-This Python script interacts with the [Paperless-ngx API](https://docs.paperless-ngx.com/api/) to fetch documents within a specified ASN range, group them by custom fields (e.g., "StorageBox"), and export the results to a tab-separated CSV file.
+This Python script interacts with the [Paperless-ngx API](https://docs.paperless-ngx.com/api/) to fetch documents within a specified ASN range, group them by custom fields (e.g., "StorageBox"), and export the results to tab-separated CSV files.

 ## Features

-- Fetches documents from a selfhosted Paperless-ngx instance within a specified ASN range.
+- Fetches documents from a self-hosted Paperless-ngx instance, with customizable ASN range and custom field ID via command-line arguments.
 - Groups documents by a custom field (e.g., "StorageBox").
 - Groups by correspondents and ASNs with specific sorting into three separate lists for easy physical retrieval of your documents in case of a server breakdown.
-- Exports the grouped data to a dynamically named CSV files, which can be printed out.
+- Exports the grouped data to dynamically named CSV files, which can be printed out.

 ## Prerequisites

-- **This script currently assumes a prepopulated custom data field in your Paperless-ngx instance configured as field type `select`, which is used to document physical storage location of documents** (please refer to [Paperless-ngx Basic Usage](https://docs.paperless-ngx.com/usage/#custom-fields))
+- **This script currently assumes a prepopulated custom data field in your Paperless-ngx instance configured as field type `select`, which is used to document the physical storage location of documents** (please refer to [Paperless-ngx Basic Usage](https://docs.paperless-ngx.com/usage/#custom-fields))
 - Python 3.6 or later
 - Paperless-ngx instance with API access enabled
 - Virtual environment (`venv`) for dependency management